You might need a crash course of re-zoning opposition tips if you receive an alarming

 In many places, the property owner can initiate the rezoning proposal, which also might be called a zoning amendment, change, or petition, just because he or she wants to.

-So you have to consider what's the worst case, in terms of the land uses permitted.
+So you have to consider the worst possible case, in terms of the land uses permitted.
 Someone in the neighborhood needs to get on-line to read the zoning ordinance, which many municipalities now offer.

-If the ordinance isn't on-line, someone needs to go to city hall or at the very least, talk to a trusted city employee by phone and ask for the entire text pertaining to the proposed zoning classification to be read aloud.
+If the ordinance is not on-line, someone needs to go to city hall or at the very least, talk to a trusted city employee by phone and ask for the entire text pertaining to the proposed zoning classification to be read aloud.